timatom/timatom.github.io/_posts/2020-02-01-fundamentals-of-neural-networks-post.md

 So what are neural networks?
 What are the neurons and synapses that make them?
 The human brain is a network of more than 100 billion individual nerve cells interconnected in neural circuits that manefest into our perception of the world and guide our actions.
 Nerve cells with similar properties can still give very different actions, simply based on how they are interconnected.
 Among all these cells, there are actually two fundamental cells that create the complicated networks of the brain: Neurons and glial cells.
-These cells, while located in the brain, are also located in the spinal chord.
+These cells, while located in the brain, are also located in the spinal chord and make up our central nervous system.

 ![Structure of neuron](https://upload.wikimedia.org/wikipedia/commons/a/a9/Complete_neuron_cell_diagram_en.svg)